-The key to preserve the beef juicy and tenderness is not to overcook them.
-Thus, marinating beef for 10 to 15 minutes prior to stir-frying is to ensure it absorb all the flavors.
+The key to preserving the beef juicy and tenderness is not to overcook them.
+Thus, marinating beef for 10 to 15 minutes prior to stir-frying is to ensure it absorbs all the flavors.

 Another note is on the seasoning as some kimchi sauce is very salty.
 If yours is, then just skip the extra fish sauce/sea salt; however, if your kimchi sauce is too sour, then extra fish sauce would balance it out.
 Taste tested your sauce and adjust seasoning accordingly.

 This dish is best served hot with white rice.
 Or if you want a one-bowl meal, mix it in with rice or noodle then top with a soft-boiled egg.
 It’s even better if you have a stone bowl to serve in.

 - 10 oz beef ribeyes, steak or tender loin

 - 1 Tbsp fish sauce or sea salt to taste

 - 1 Tbsp unsalted butter

 - Cut beef into thin slices or small chunks.